 Please consider becoming a member of SAC.
-Their support provides storytellers story lovers throughout California with services such as story swaps, workshops, storyteller resources, Tellabraiton! and so much more.
+Their support provides storytellers story lovers throughout California with services such as story swaps, workshops, storyteller resources, Tellabraiton! and now the virtual gatherings via Zoom, along with so much more.
 You will also enjoy the discounts to events and workshops and SAC's newsletter.
 To experience the community of storytelling fully, sign up today to be a member of SAC. https:www.storysac.org

 from the comfort of your own home!

 If you are on our email list, you will get a link to the Zoom Swap.
 If you are not on our email list send an email to firstname.lastname@example.org.